 The Fund utilises derivatives to hedge the foreign exchange risk implicit in the value of portfolio securities denominated in a foreign currency and to secure a particular exchange rate.
-The terms and conditions of these contracts rarely exceed one year.

 As the nature of these contracts is to hedge the international investment activities of the Fund, they are accounted for by marking to market at balance date in a manner consistent with the valuation of the underlying securities.
 The currency position of the Fund is monitored on an ongoing basis by the Investment Manager.
 The net foreign currency risk exposure is minimal.
 Included in Gains/(Losses) on foreign exchange in profit or loss are the gains and losses on foreign currency derivative contracts.
 Offsetting these Gains/(Losses) on foreign currency derivative contracts are (Losses)/Gains on investments at fair value through profit or loss.